 Risk Factors of Narcotics Abuse

-Although anyone can become addicted to drugs, there are certain situations that may put you at higher risk, including:7
+Although anyone can become addicted to drugs, certain situations may put you at higher risk, including:7

 - Criminal activity